aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 > [Example rendering](#rendering-landing-page)

-The landing page for the CDK Construct Hub includes a search bar that allows developers to search for constructs that solve their use-case using relevant keywords, and optionally filtering on a specific programming language and CDK flavor (AWS CDK / CDK8s / CDK-Tf).
+The landing page for the Construct Hub includes a search bar that allows developers to search for constructs that solve their use-case using relevant keywords, and optionally filtering on a specific programming language and CDK flavor (AWS CDK / CDK8s / CDK-Tf).